OpenMined/PySyft/CONTRIBUTING.md

 Always make sure to create the necessary tests and keep test coverage at 100%.
 You can always ask for help in slack or via github if you don't feel confident about your tests.

-We aim to have a 100% test coverage, and the Travis CI will fail if the coverage is below this value.
+We aim to have a 100% test coverage, and the GitHub Actions CI will fail if the coverage is below this value.
 You can evaluate your coverage using the following commands.

 ```bash
 coverage run --omit=*/venv/*,setup.py,.eggs/* setup.py test